DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Experiments

 \subsection{Geometry estimation}

 To test the influence of our uncertainties in 3D-geometry estimation, we follow the evaluation proposed in \cite{vakhitov2021uncertainty}.
-It evaluates common stages in geometric estimation pipelines such as triangulation, solving the perspective-n-point problem, and motion-only bundle adjustment.
+It covers common stages in geometric estimation pipelines such as solving the perspective-n-point problem and motion-only bundle adjustment.
 The data used consists in the three sequences 00-02 of KITTI \cite{geiger2013vision} and the first three `freiburg\_1' monocular RGB sequences of TUM-RGBD \cite{sturm2012benchmark}.

-\paragraph{Evaluation protocol.} KITTI is used with a temporal window of two left frames, while three are used in TUM RGB-D (each with a pose distance $>2.5$ cm).
+\PAR{Evaluation protocol.} KITTI is used with a temporal window of two left frames, while three are used in TUM RGB-D (each with a pose distance $>2.5$ cm).
 Features and our 2D covariance matrices are extracted with the evaluated detectors.
 Pairwise matching is done across frames with MNN.
-In TUM, since more than two images are used, we form feature tracks (set of 2D local features corresponding to the same 3D point) with the track separation algorithm proposed in \cite{dusmanu2020multi}.
+In TUM, since more than two images are used, we form feature tracks (set of 2D local features corresponding to the same 3D point) with the track separation algorithm of \cite{dusmanu2020multi}.
 Matched features are triangulated with ground-truth camera poses and DLT algorithm \cite{Hartley2004}, and refined with 2D-covariance-weighted Levenberg-Marquardt (LM), producing also covariance matrices for 3D point coordinates.
 The next frame is used for evaluation.
-After matching it to the reference images we obtain 2D-3D matches, which are used to localize the new frame.
-When using no uncertainty, EPnP~\cite{lepetit2009epnp} is chosen as the Perspective-n-Point solver.
-Otherwise, when leveraging our proposed 2D covariances, and optionally, the 3D covariances from LM, we use our implementation (validation in Supp.) of EPnPU~\cite{vakhitov2021uncertainty}.
+After matching it to the reference images we obtain 2D-3D matches which are then processed with P3P LO-RANSAC \cite{chum2003locally} to filter potential outliers.
+Given the potential inliers, and when using no uncertainty, we choose EPnP~\cite{lepetit2009epnp} as the non-minimal PnP solver.
+Otherwise, when leveraging our proposed 2D covariances, and optionally, the 3D covariances from LM, we use our implementation (validation in Supp.) of \mbox{EPnPU}~\cite{vakhitov2021uncertainty}.
 Finally, the estimated camera pose is refined with a covariance-weighted motion-only bundle adjustment.
-For more details, we refer the reader to \cite{vakhitov2021uncertainty}.
+In the Supplemental, we detail how the inclusion of our uncertainty estimates is done in the previous tasks.

 To quantify the accuracy in pose estimation at each sequence, we use the absolute rotation error in degrees: \mbox{$e_{\mathrm{rot}}=\arccos(0.5\operatorname{trace}(\bR^\top_{\mathrm{true}}\bR-1))$}, and the absolute translation error $e_{\mathrm{t}}=\lVert\bt_{\mathrm{true}}-\bt\rVert$ in cm., where $\bR_{\mathrm{true}}, \bt_{\mathrm{true}}$ is the ground-truth pose and $\bR, \bt$ is the estimated one.